Liu-Tian-Xiang/DFT_related_project/README.md

 # DFT_related_project
 Project Goal: <br />

-Calculate the electron properties of solid or small molecules based on density functional like self-consistent field method.
+Calculate the electronic properties of solids or small molecules using a density functional-based self-consistent method with different basis sets.